ibspoof/cassandra-fio/README.md

 - `fio_runner.sh 64k`
 - `fio_runner.sh lcs`
 - `fio_runner.sh stcs`
+- `fio_runner.sh all`

+If fio is manually compiled and is not in the default bin directories the path to the binary can be passed in the second argument.
+Example: `fio_runner.sh all /opt/fio/fio`

 All data files are written to the local `./data` directory and after each run are auto-deleted to avoid space usage.
 Fio output logs are saved to the `./logs` directory.
 Run outputs are saved to the local `./reports` directory.